vyuldashev/laravel-queue-rabbitmq/README.md

 - When routing-key is omitted, the routing-key by default the `queue` name is substituted with `'.failed'`.
 - When using `%s` in the routing-key the queue_name will be substituted.

-> Note: When using failed_job exchange with routing-key, u probably need to create your exchange/queue with bindings yourself.
+> Note: When using failed_job exchange with routing-key, you probably need to create your exchange/queue with bindings yourself.

 ```php
 'connections' => [